 Biblical prophets are difficult to demonstrate through archaeology.
 They usually did not hold governmental offices, thus they didn’t have much of the regalia, stamps and correspondence preserved as kings and princes did.
 They did not build cities.
-More often than not, the ruling classes hated them—the authorities were more willing to be rid of them and their evidence.
+More often than not, as relayed in the biblical account, the ruling classes hated them—the authorities were more willing to be rid of them and their evidence.
 And many prophets were simply of humble occupations.
-Yet their preserved biblical texts live on as some of the most precious writings that we have.
-Archaeology has verified many of the figures they describe, along with their accurate regional assessments (e.g. the Prophet Jeremiah).
+Yet their preserved biblical texts live on as some of the most precious writings we have.
+Archaeology has verified many of the figures they describe, along with their accurate regional assessments.
 But on a personal level, they are unsurprisingly more difficult to identify archaeologically.

 Such is the case with the Prophet Elisha.
 He was a farmer before he was called to follow the Prophet Elijah.
 While we don’t have a specific book of the Bible written by him, we do have a detailed account of him in the book of Kings.
 Yet the details of his life, as described in the Bible, have been remarkably filled out by archaeological discovery.
 An artifact has even been found that quite possibly bears his name.

 Science is uncovering not only mere snippets of the Bible, but entire stories.
 As with our previous articles on notable biblical individuals, we now examine in-depth the Prophet Elisha.